angular/angular/adev/src/content/tutorials/learn-angular/steps/5-control-flow-for/README.md

 }
 ```

-Note: the use of `track` is required, you may use the `id` or some other unique identifier.
+NOTE: the use of `track` is required, you may use the `id` or some other unique identifier.

 </docs-step>